Removing fat from Soup

 Fat to lean soup

-See the images below.
+See the images above.
 The left image was spaghetti before the fat was removed.
 The second image is the congealed fat that was removed after the skimming was chilled in the freezer, and the third image is a virtually fat free spaghetti.

 Find our products in a store near you